-So while there’s no real rush to use this, this is essentially like a free $200 hotel stay.
-There’s no enrollment required, you just have to charge the purchase to your card.
+So while there’s no real rush to use this, this is essentially like a free $200 hotel stay; just charge the purchase to your card.

 Enroll for digital entertainment credits (Personal Platinum only)

 The Amex Platinum Card offers $240 in annual digital entertainment credits.
 The way this breaks down, you can get $20 in monthly statement credits on eligible subscriptions purchases with Peacock, Audible, SiriusXM, The New York Times, Disney+, The Disney Bundle, ESPN+, and Hulu.
 This is a great deal if you otherwise have subscriptions with one (or more) of these services.
-Enrollment is required for the digital entertainment benefit.
+(Enrollment is required for select benefits)

 Enroll for Equinox credits (Personal Platinum only)